-Dust mites are common indoor allergens that are found in pillows, mattresses, carpeting and upholstered furniture.
+Dust mites are common indoor allergens that are found in pillows, mattresses, carpeting, and upholstered furniture.
 Encase mattresses, box springs, and pillows with allergen-proof covers; this can help minimize allergens you may encounter while you sleep.
 Washing your sheets and pillowcases in hot water at least once a week can also help keep dust mites at bay.

 3. Clean Your House Regularly

-Vacuuming with a HEPA filter at least once a week will also cut down on indoor allergens such as the dust mites and pet dander.
+Vacuuming with a HEPA filter at least once a week will also cut down on indoor allergens such as dust mites and pet dander.
 When dusting around your books and knick-knacks, use a microfiber or electrostatic cloth that will hold the dust instead of just moving it around.
 While you are dusting and vacuuming, dust will get stirred up in the air so, if you are allergic, use an N95 filter mask while cleaning.

 When possible, we recommend avoiding wall-to-wall carpeting, especially in bedrooms.
 Hardwood floors are easier to clean, simply because you can see the dust when cleaning, however, you can also use washable area rugs to help cut down on allergens.